ivan-zapreev/ML-PT/README.md

     - Training the Random Forest Classifier with best hyperparameters
     - ***Storing the classifier*** for use in online events classification
 * ``06_run_test_client.ipynb`` **(!)**
-    - Runs the client side to evaluate the online classifier ran separately as a Flask server
+    - ***Run the client side to evaluate the online classifier ran as a Restful Application***
-    - Loads the initially provided raw events data and queries the online service for classification
+    - Load the initially provided raw events data and queries the online service for classification
-    - Compares the resulting event classes with the ones generated with Random Forest Classifier
+    - Compare the resulting event classes with the ones generated with Random Forest Classifier
         - This is done for the sanity check to make sure data wrangling and featurization work well

 **NOTE 01:** The notebooks ``01`` to ``05`` above can be run sequentially, if needed to re-produce the results or re-generate the classifier and feature extractor models.